lbd1607/graphql-intro/graphql-intro.md

 ];
 ```

-Get the data with functions:
+Then get the data with functions:

 ```js
 //Fetch data from hero with resolver